 development in Orleans.
 Sponsored by Lockheed Martin Canada, the second annual Veteran Build Day is a part of Habitat GO’s Military Build program, which takes place throughout the month of November.

-Habitat GO began partnering with organizations supporting Ottawa-area veterans when it began its successful Military Build program two years ago.
-Sponsored by Lockheed Martin, Military Build encourages Canadian veterans, active duty military members and reserve members to volunteer and share in a unique experience at Habitat GO’s build.
+Habitat GO’s Military Build program encourages Canadian veterans, active duty military members and reserve members volunteer and share in a unique experience while helping a local family find strength, stability and self-reliance through affordable home ownership.

 The first-ever Veteran Build Day was held in November 2017 and attracted more than 25 veterans and active-duty military to help build four homes.
 Habitat GO is also a proud partner of Wounded Warriors Canada, a national mental health charity whose mission is to honour and support our ill and injured Canadian Armed Forces members, Veterans, First Responders and their families.

 What: Habitat for Humanity Greater Ottawa Veteran Build Day

 ***Media are invited to attend.
 Interviews and photo opportunities will take place at 11 a.m.
 We can also send photos and quotes upon request.
 Please note that this is an active construction site and parking is limited.
 Please confirm your attendance in advance with the contact below.***